ziplab/QTool/doc/classification.md

    `config.xxxx` is the configuration file, which contains network architecture, quantization related and training related parameters.
 For more about the supported options, refer below [Training script options](./classification.md#Training-script-options) and [config.md](./config.md).
 Also refer the examples in `config` subfolder.

-   Training is often time-consuming .
-Try our `start_on_terminate.sh` script which can be used to pend a second task.
-New round training will start automatically when last training process is terminated.
+   Sometime the training is time-consuming. `start_on_terminate.sh` can be used to wait the process to terminate and start another round of training.

    ```
    # wait in a screen shell